siddhant1599/SurvivalGAN_Generative-adversarial-networks/README.md

 | XGBoost C-index TSTR | **0.628** | 0.539 | SurvivalGAN |
 | Feat-importance Spearman ρ | **0.733** | 0.027 | SurvivalGAN |

-SurvivalGAN dominates every survival-distribution metric and preserves the covariate→outcome dependency that downstream survival learners exploit (ρ = 0.73 vs. 0.03 for CTGAN), confirming Norcliffe et al.'s thesis that survival structure should be modelled **explicitly** outside the GAN. β-recall (≈0.45) remains the open weakness — the generator covers high-density regions well but under-samples the tails.
+SurvivalGAN dominates every survival distribution metric and preserves the covariate outcome dependency that downstream survival learners exploit (ρ = 0.73 vs. 0.03 for CTGAN), confirming Norcliffe et al.'s thesis that survival structure should be modelled **explicitly** outside the GAN. β-recall (≈0.45) remains the open weakness — the generator covers high density regions well but under-samples the tails.

 ---